alchemycodelab/module-one-curriculum-base/lecture-01-simple-state-and-click-listeners.md

     // usually, we do exactly 3 things here:

         // 1) get some information, somehow :)
+        const value = someInput.value;
         // then
-        // 2) use that information to update state
+        // 2) use that information to update state greetingState = `Hello ${value}!`;
         // then
-        // 3) update the DOM to reflect these state changes })
+        // 3) update the DOM to reflect these state changes greetingEl.textContent = greetingState;
+})
 ```

 ## Making a plan

-If you haven't gotten yourself into a mess yet, you won't believe me, but: planning is more important than coding.
+- f you haven't gotten yourself into a mess yet, you won't believe me, but: planning is more important than coding.

-Without a plan, it is all too easy to "try to do everything at once", or try to "make a sloppy copy" or "rough draft".
+- Without a plan, it is all too easy to "try to do everything at once"
+    - Unlike writing in human languages, in coding language, it's always a bad idea to "make a sloppy copy" or "rough draft".

-The Golden Rule:  🦸 🦸‍♂️ `Stop starting and start finishing.` 🏁
+- The Golden Rule:  🦸 🦸‍♂️ `Stop starting and start finishing.` 🏁

-If you work on more than one feature at a time, you are guaranteed to multiply your bugs and your anxiety.
+- If you work on more than one feature at a time, you are guaranteed to multiply your bugs and your anxiety.

-When you've made a big enough mess, don't be surprised if me or a TA advises you to trash the repo and start over.
+- When you've made a big enough mess, don't be surprised if me or a TA advises you to trash the repo and start over.
     - We're not trying to be mean: we've all thrown out dozens of apps we've sunk hours into!
     - It's sometimes just literally easier to start a project over than miserably debug a project where 'nothing works'.

-So here's how to work toward avoiding that situation:
+- So here's how to work toward avoiding that situation:

 1) Make a drawing of your app.
 Simple "wireframes"
 1) Once you have a drawing, name the HTML elements you'll need to realize your vision